Special Products Explained: Definition, Examples, Practice & Video Lessons

 \[ y^2 + 2 \times y \times 5 + 5^2 = y^2 + 10y + 25 \]

-This result is known as a perfect square trinomial, a quadratic expression that arises from squaring a binomial.
-Recognizing perfect square trinomials is useful for factoring and solving quadratic equations later on.
+This trinomial is known as a perfect square trinomial, a key concept in algebra that often appears in factoring and solving quadratic equations.

 When the binomial involves subtraction, such as (3x - 1)², the formula adjusts slightly to: